databricks-industry-solutions/security-analysis-tool/docs/setup.md

        <summary>GCP instructions</summary>

         We will be using the instructions in [Authenticate to workspace or account APIs with a Google ID token](https://docs.gcp.databricks.com/dev-tools/api/latest/authentication-google-id.html).

         *  Follow the document above and complete all steps in the [Step 1](https://docs.gcp.databricks.com/dev-tools/api/latest/authentication-google-id.html#step-1-create-two-service-accounts) as detailed in the document.
         *  Notedown the name and location of service account key json file.
-(You will need this in the step below)
+(You will need this in the steps below)
         *  Notedown the impersonate-service-account email address.
 (You will need this in the step below)

       </details>